pav0107/CV/README.md

 The brief was to create posters that went along a walkway to advertise the stand.
 I made the case that the key problem with this was that it was going to be almost impossible to get people's attention when they're busily trying to get around.

 I thought a better idea, to get around this, but which at the time went beyond the scope of the brief, was to use live illustration.
-I made the case for pushing this concept strongly with the client, which led to four artists creating a 60m-long illustration, live over the course of the four-day event, captured beautifully [here](https://vimeo.com/75317280).
+I pushed quite hard for this concept, which eventually led to four artists creating a 60m-long illustration, live over the course of the four-day event, captured beautifully [here](https://vimeo.com/75317280).

 #### Communication

-During my career in advertising I've had plenty of experience engaging with, presenting to, and selling in ideas to clients.
-And as is the nature of the business, I also understand how to talk differently to different audiences depending on the product or service.
+Throughout my career in advertising I've engaged with, presented to, and sold in ideas to clients.
+And as is the nature of the business, I've had to think long and hard about the language and tone of voice I use, depending on the audience and product or service.

-I used to hate public speaking when I was younger, but after trying to make hundreds of people laugh, it doesn't seem like anything to be scared of any more.

-Getting the best work out also means communication with your peers and boss.
-I've been lucky enough to have worked with some truly brilliant people in my time and it's such a joy working with people with skillsets you don't have to create something amazing.
+It's impossible to produce great work without a solid working relationship with your colleagues and boss.
+I've been lucky enough to have worked with some truly brilliant people in my time and it's such a joy to help create work that's better than what any one person could have brought to the table.

-I've also presented workshops on copywriting when I worked at Macmillan Cancer Support, an organisation of over 1,000 people, and consistently received excellent feedback.
+When I worked at Macmillan Cancer Support, I presented workshops on copywriting and co-presented workshops on branding, consistently receiving excellent feedback.

 #### Adaptability